Vladimir Putin: Post-Soviet states

 In August 2008, Georgian President Mikheil Saakashvili attempted to restore control over the breakaway South Ossetia.
 However, the Georgian military was soon defeated in the resulting 2008 South Ossetia War after regular Russian forces entered South Ossetia and then other parts of Georgia, also opening a second front in the other Georgian breakaway province of Abkhazia with Abkhazian forces.

 Despite existing or past tensions between Russia and most of the post-Soviet states, Putin has followed the policy of Eurasian integration.
 Putin endorsed the idea of a Eurasian Union in 2011; the concept was proposed by the president of Kazakhstan in 1994.
 On 18 November 2011, the presidents of Belarus, Kazakhstan, and Russia signed an agreement setting a target of establishing the Eurasian Union by 2015.
 The Eurasian Union was established on 1 January 2015.

 Under Putin, Russia's relations have improved significantly with Uzbekistan, the second-largest post-Soviet republic after Ukraine.
 This was demonstrated in Putin's visit to Tashkent in May 2000, after lukewarm relations under Yeltsin and Islam Karimov, who had long distanced itself from Moscow.
 In another meeting in 2014, Russia agreed to write off Uzbek debt.
 A theme of a greater Soviet region, including the former USSR and many of its neighbors or imperial-era states—rather than just post-Soviet Russia—has been consistent in Putin's May Day speeches.

-On 22 December 2022, Putin addressed the Security Council in a speech where he did not use the term "Special Military Operation" but instead called the fighting in Ukraine a "war".
-Anti-Putin activists have called for Putin to be prosecuted for breaking a law passed to stop people from calling the Special Military Operation a war.
-This law carries a penalty of up to 15 years in jail.
-On 25 December, he openly declared in a TV interview that the goal of the invasion is "to unite the Russian people".

-During the 2024 Year-End Review, President Putin was asked if there were regrets from the "Special Military Operation".
-President Putin said that he regretted not launching it at the same time as the annexation of Crimea and with more "preparation".
-Saying "This decision, which was made at the beginning of 2022, should have been made earlier.
-That's the first thing.
-Secondly, we should have started preparing, including for the SMO.
-The events in Crimea were spontaneous.
-The events of 2022 also began without preparation.
-But why did we start?
-Because it was impossible to stand still and endure any longer".